MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/apps-add-step-3.md

 ## Determine if you need to purchase apps

-If the app you need to add to Intune is not freely available as a store app or as part of your Intune license, you can consider purchasing the app.
+If the app you need to add to Intune isn't freely available as a store app or as part of your Intune license, you can consider purchasing the app.

 There are three primary ways you would purchase an app:
 - Purchase Apple store apps in-volume using [Apple Business Manager](apps-purchase-volume.md#apple-business-manager).
 Apple Business Manager provides an app Volume Purchase Program (VPP) that enables you to [purchase apps in-volume for Intune](apps-purchase-volume.md).
-- Work with a app vendor to purchase a [subscription or license](apps-license-overview.md#apps-requiring-account-subscription-or-license-from-the-app-vendor) to use a specific app based on platform.
+- Work with an app vendor to purchase a [subscription or license](apps-license-overview.md#apps-requiring-account-subscription-or-license-from-the-app-vendor) to use a specific app based on platform.
 For a list of apps that have been designed to work with Intune, see [Microsoft Intune protected apps](/mem/intune/apps/apps-supported-intune-apps).
 - Purchase a [line-of-business](apps-type-lob.md) (LOB) app from an app developer or vendor.
-You must work directly with the app developer or vender to purchase the app.
+You must work directly with the app developer or vendor to purchase the app.
 LOB apps commonly have the following characteristics:
     - A customized app that has been specifically designed or modified for your organization.
     - An app that has been created specifically for your organization by an app developer.